Pump Repair FAQ’s

 - Is sewage backing up in your basement?

-- Do you have a lack of water pressure to the upper floors?
+- Do you have a low water pressure?

 - Is your pump making grinding noises?